 Mass Relocating the Homeowners to Less Vulnerable Locations: This alternative was considered and is not the most viable option, except for selective conditions.
-There were over 1,600 homes in the floodplain inspected and only about 90 were substantially damaged.
+There were almost 5,400 homes inspected in the floodplain and only about 300 were substantially damaged.
 Homes that may not be rebuilt in place due to legal, engineering or environmental constraints will not be reconstructed and the homeowner will be provided relocation options.
 Assuming all grant eligibility criteria could be met for relocation, including the need for any gap financing, the availability of new locations appears limited for this to be a successful mass relocation option.
-Additionally, the substantial improvement estimate for buildings in a floodplain was only about 5.1 percent.
+Additionally, the substantial improvement estimate for buildings in a floodplain was only about 5.6 percent (Section 1.3).
 In any event, applicants are expected to desire to remain on their current parcels.
 Also, the economic feasibility of mass relocations would likely not be practical given funding restrictions.
 Therefore, this alternative is not the most practicable for all the applicants affected by Hurricanes Irma and Maria.
 There will still be limited relocation allowed for individuals with restrictions to rebuilding on their existing parcel (environmental, building restrictions, engineering).